isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1471.md

 N.A. for non-SMEs

 ### Things to Note
-Idle speed of at least 3200 rpm
-Belt diameter of at least 110 mm
-Additional bristle brushes (carbon steel or stainless steel) can be supported.
+Produce at least 4,000 N.m torquing force
-Training costs can be supported
+The lithium battery pack that powers the torque multiplier can be supported Training costs can be supported
 Maintenance costs not supported